Termite Mud Tunnels

 How to Identify Subterranean Mud Tunnels

 Subterranean mud tunnels are ¼ -1 inch in diameter.
-They can be straight or winding and can be seen easily along exterior concrete walls or a home’s foundation.
-If they are in more of an inaccessible place like the inside of a wall, a crawlspace, or a crack in the foundation then you will need to call a termite pest control expert to help you.
+They can be straight or winding and can be seen easily along exterior concrete walls or a home’s framing.
+If they are in more of an inaccessible place like the inside of a wall, a crawlspace, or a crack in the framing then you will need to call a termite pest control expert to help you.

 Where Can I Find Subterranean Mud Tunnels